They let me try another hour of this golden EIB microphone.

 It's a business.

-They have chosen an occupation, you have chosen an occupation.
+They have chosen an occupation.

-They make money uh to fund their campaigns and to stay in office by a way that has been deemed to be legal.
+They make money to fund their campaigns and to stay in office by a way that has been deemed to be legal.

 I don't want to do it that way.

-I still like the idea that we have uh the freedom in this country to be able to support whoever we want to support.
+I still like the idea that we have the freedom in this country to be able to support whoever we want to support.

-And I'm wondering if this story that is out uh came out late yesterday afternoon, after Roger finished the show yesterday, here's his story about uh Harry Reed wrote at least four letters helpful to Jack Abramoff clients, and Harry Reed's staff had frequent contact with Abramoff's lobbyist team about various specific legislation.
+Here's his story about Harry Reed wrote at least four letters helpful to Jack Abramoff clients, and Harry Reed's staff had frequent contact with Abramoff's lobbyist team about various specific legislation.

-I that's that's my guess.
+That's my guess.

 I think there's probably three or four.